Army of Conquest: Restructuring

 On 23 October 2015, Jund al-Aqsa announced a split from Jaysh al-Fatah, reportedly due to disagreements with Ahrar al-Sham over the application of Islamic law in areas under their control.
 Following this development, there were unconfirmed reports that al-Nusra Front, in an act of solidarity with Jund al-Aqsa, left the coalition, or that Jund al-Aqsa would be rejoining Jaysh al-Fateh.
 In January 2016, the Sham Legion announced it was leaving the group, ostensibly to redeploy its forces to Aleppo, but also due to tensions with Jund al-Aqsa.

 In May 2016, the Army of Conquest announced it was restructuring, ending ties with Jund al-Aqsa while readmitting the Sham Legion.
 It was also joined by the Turkistan Islamic Party, a jihadist group composed of Uyghurs from Xinjiang.

 On 24 September 2016, Nour al-Din al-Zenki Movement joined the group.
 Several days later, the Suqour al-Sham Brigade also joined the group.

 On 9 October, Jund al-Aqsa rejoined Al-Nusra Front, thus rejoining the Army of Conquest, though on 23 January 2017 they were kicked out of Al-Nusra and by extension the Army of Conquest.

 On 23 January 2017, the al-Nusra Front attacked Jabhat Ahl al-Sham bases in Atarib and other towns in western Aleppo.
 All of their bases were captured and by 24 January, the group was defeated and joined Ahrar al-Sham.

 Battles

 War crimes

-On 11 June 2016, the al-Nusra Front killed at least 20 Druze villagers in Qalb Lawzeh in Idlib province.
+On 11 June 2015, the al-Nusra Front killed at least 20 Druze villagers in Qalb Lawzeh in Idlib province.

-On 12 May 2016, pro-government sources reported that rebels led by al-Nusra Front and Ahrar ash-Sham massacred 42 civilians and seven NDF militiamen while kidnapping up to 70 people after taking control of the Alawite village of Zara'a in Southern Hama.